 For tickets to Jersey Boy’s Sydney shows, head on over to the Capitol Theatre website HERE.

 From 19th October | Perth Institute of Contemporary Arts (PICA)

 Re-contextualising Mary Shelley’s Frankenstein for the new millenium, the exhibition HyperPrometheus, through the various practices of our ages, focuses on the meaning of Frankenstein in modern times.
 The artworks explore the creation of life and death, the animation of living and non-living and the technological non-human.
-Meanwhile, Unspoken investigates identity, connection to place and counter-histories.
-Presented by artist Olga Cironis, Unspoken is her most ambitious installation to date and will navigate research, stories and rituals from her Greek, Czech and Australian Heritages.
-These two exhibitions are set to be stellar and visitors to Perth, and locals alike, should snatch up a ticket to these masterful explorations!
-The exhibitions run from October 19th.
+The masterful exhibition is set to be stellar and visitors to Perth, and locals alike, should snatch up a ticket!
+The exhibition opens on October 19th.

-For more information on the exhibitions head on over to the website HERE.
+For more information on the exhibition, head on over to the website HERE.